 Don’t assume that the buyer will notice your updates.
 Provide a list of upgrades for the buyer to see at the open house and also for your realtor to reference when he is talking up your house.
-In our current home we want to make sure potential buyers know that the swamp cooler is brand new with added vents, the roof is new, all floors (including carpet is new), etc.
+In our third home, we wanted to make sure potential buyers know that the swamp cooler is brand new with added vents, the roof is new, all floors (including carpet is new), etc.

 Pack up as much as you can in your house and put it into storage (or the garage).

-- Closet: If you have a small closet and your clothes are jammed into the space, take out half of them so it looks like there is room to add more.
+- Closet: If you have a small closet and your clothes are jammed into it, take out half of them so it looks like there is room to add more.
 You don’t want your buyers first thought to be that they won’t be able to fit their belongings in the bedroom closet.

-- Toiletries: Hide away all toothbrushes, hair brushes and all shower toiletries when showing your home.
+- Toiletries: Hide all toothbrushes, hairbrushes and all shower toiletries when showing your home.